Happy Lunar New Year - Teaching English in Asia During Holidays

 Here are just some of the countries where this holiday is being celebrated and where you could be living and teaching English this year.

-China: Many people will clean their houses, and families will gather to feast on duck, fish and sweets.
-Children receive money in red envelopes symbolizing good luck and the two-week celebration typically ends with the Red Lantern when colorful lights are hung throughout the community.
+China: Many individuals will tidy their homes, and families will come together to enjoy meals featuring duck, fish, and sweets.
+Children are given money in red envelopes as a symbol of good fortune, and the two-week celebration usually concludes with the Red Lantern Festival, where vibrant lights are displayed throughout the community.

 Teach English in China During the Lunar New Year